© Kurzfilmtage / Daniel Gasenzer © Kurzfilmtage / Daniel Gasenzer

 Artist web series

 TV is coming back big time, especially in the form of web series.
 A specific new sub-genre are artist web series that address the art world’s problems of inequality, commodification, institutional and structural shortcomings and the role of artists in all this, usually balancing between bitter mockery and visionary critical thinking.
 Led by Estonian curator and art critic Rebeka Põldsam, this Podium will discuss the issues, contexts and production of web series with artists from Europe and America.
-Examples will be screened at various festival locations.
+Examples of artist web series will be screened Friday to Monday from 12.30 pm to 9.30 pm.

 Cold War politics revisited via pan-African magazines